Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 We show that the Swan induction condition guarantees that the maps \eqref{compmap2} become equivalences after telescopic localization, for every $R$-linear $\infty$-category.
 This relies on similar techniques as in \cite{CMNN}.

-\begin{theorema}[Descent via Swan induction, see \Cref{swaninddesc}] Let $R$ be an $\mathbb{E}_\infty$-ring spectrum.
-Suppose that $R$-based Swan induction holds for the family $\sF$ of subgroups of the finite group $G$.
-Then, for every $R$-linear stable $\infty$-category $\mathcal{C} $ with an action of $G$, the natural map \eqref{compmap2}, namely
+\begin{theorema}[Descent via Swan induction, see \Cref{swaninddesc}] Let $R$ be an $\mathbb{E}_\infty$-ring spectrum, $G$ a finite group, and $\sF$ a family of subgroups of $G$.
+Suppose that $R$-based Swan induction holds for the family $\sF$.
+Then, for every $R$-linear idempotent-complete stable $\infty$-category $\mathcal{C} $ with an action of $G$, the natural map \eqref{compmap2}, namely

-becomes an equivalence after $T(i)$-localization, for any $i$ and any implicit prime $p$.
-Furthermore, the limit in \eqref{compmap2} commutes with $L_{T(i)}$. \end{theorema}
+becomes an equivalence after $T(n)$-localization, for any $n$ and any implicit prime $p$.
+Furthermore, the limit in \eqref{compmap2} commutes with $L_{T(n)}$. \end{theorema}

 In fact, \Cref{swandescintro} can be combined with \Cref{ASthmintro}, yielding the following result (\Cref{ASthmwithcyclic}): if $L_{T(n)} (R^{tC_p}) = 0$, then the comparison map \eqref{compmap2} becomes an equivalence after $T(n+1)$-localization, for $\sF$ the family of cyclic subgroups of order prime to $p$.